raganwald-deprecated/homoiconic/README.markdown

 That is a lot more work than just submitting a comment.
 I'm sorry, it's a trade-off.
 I lose a lot of good feedback, but I also shed myself of a damaging temptation to pander to the crowd.
 When blogs become "conversations," they also tend to converge on a common group-think.
 All I can tell you is that if you have a change you want to make or an observation you want to add, go ahead and make it.

+**criticism?**

-Hey, here's a comment snarfed from [Reddit](http://www.reddit.com/r/programming/comments/9s5pd/no_i_wouldnt_hire_a_programmer_that_has_no/c0e6ncb "pmf comments on No, I Wouldn't Hire a Programmer That Has No Interest in Programming Outside of Business Hours"):
+Criticism of my *ideas* is always welcome and will often get a link or a quote from me.
+As for criticiasm of me the person based on what I write, here's a comment snarfed from [Reddit](http://www.reddit.com/r/programming/comments/9s5pd/no_i_wouldnt_hire_a_programmer_that_has_no/c0e6ncb "pmf comments on No, I Wouldn't Hire a Programmer That Has No Interest in Programming Outside of Business Hours"):

 > Hey, I know you!
 You're that guy who misuses the technical infrastructure provided by github.com for free for a certain use case for the propagation of his vain nonsensical bullshit in a transparent and pathetic attempt to come off as some kind of lo-fi guy who is too modest to consider himself worthy of a real blog.

-Nice!
+If you're going to get personal, general, and permanent, consider this the standard to reach.
+See if you can't be more scornful, more insightful, or wittier in your criticism.

 **credit where credit is due**